ymap/sorbet/docs/compiler-caveats.md

 http://go/git/stripe-private-oss-forks/ruby

-However, in order to keep the the Sorbet Compiler build self-contained and runnable outside of Stripe infrastructure, we do not reference the internal git repository directly from our build.
+However, in order to keep the Sorbet Compiler build self-contained and runnable outside of Stripe infrastructure, we do not reference the internal git repository directly from our build.
 Instead, we generate diffs against vanilla Ruby 2.7.2, and place them in `third-party/ruby`.
 The patches are applied in